Mary Bliss Parsons: Aftermath

 Despite Parsons's acquittal in Boston, the witchcraft rumors persisted in Northampton.
 In 1679 or 1680, the Parsons family moved back to Springfield.
 Mary's husband Joseph died on October 9th, 1683, leaving behind a substantial estate of £2,088 (approximately $500,000 today).

 However, the rumors followed Parsons back to Springfield.
 In 1702, a Black woman preserved in historical memory as "Betty Negro" told Parsons's grandson that his grandmother was a witch.
 The Parsons family held a trial in which Betty was accused of "bad language striking" Mary’s grandson, in telling the boy that his grandmother was a witch and his mother was "half a witch.”
 Betty was sentenced to public flagellation.
 “We find her very culpable for her base tongue and words as aforesaid,” the court record says.
 “We sentence said Betty to be well whipped on the naked body by the constable with ten lashes well laid on: which was performed accordingly by constable Thomas Bliss.”

 Mary Parsons also appears to have enslaved a Black man named Tobee the year before her death in Springfield.
 Tobee is listed in local records as the "servant" of the "Widow Mary Parsons" at his death in December 1711, but local historians indicate that the term servant in this time and era was a euphemism for an enslaved person.
 Mary was ruled incompetent the year of Tobee's death.
 Parsons died in Springfield at age 83, on January 29, 1712.

-The hysteria surrounding Parsons' case is said to have played a role in fueling the Salem Witch Trials of 1692.